AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/block_production.md

     - users no longer need to actively do anything
 3. In the highest ranking proposed block
 4. In the highest ranking proposed block, with a valid prover commitment
-5. In the highest ranking proposed block with proofs available on the DA Layer (L1)
+5. In the highest ranking proposed block with effects available on the DA Layer
 6. In a proven block that has been verified / validated by the L1 rollup contracts
 7. In a proven block that has been finalized on the L1